 • Numerous ISO standards from the International Organization for Standards, on issues including quality management, risk management, and information security

 Audits will include a phase where the auditor talks with employees in the organization to understand how business processes happen and what risks the organization faces.
 The auditor might ask to observe a process (say, provisioning IT access to a new user) or to view documentation that describes how a process works.
-All of this is to understand whether any policies, procedures, and controls are missing; and whether they are designed properly for the risks at hand.
+All of this is to understand whether any policies, procedures, and controls need to be included; and whether they are adequately designed for the risks at hand.

 Two other points to remember here are evidence collection and the audit report

-All evidence from the cybersecurity audit should be collected and stored in a single repository to assure that no important data is forgotten, misplaced, duplicated, or otherwise invalidated.
-Auditors need a “single source of truth” so that all decisions about your cybersecurity program flow from the same set of data.
+All evidence from the cybersecurity audit should be collected and stored in a single repository to ensure that no critical data is forgotten, misplaced, duplicated, or otherwise invalidated.
+Auditors need a “single source of truth” so that all decisions about your cybersecurity program flow from the same data set.
 This means that collecting data manually — chasing people via email, storing PDFs in a shared folder, and the like — is not a valid way to manage your cybersecurity audit.
-The risk of errors and omissions in the data is too great.
+The risk of errors and omissions in the data is too significant.

-The results of the audit should then be written into a final audit report.
-The report will typically document all shortcomings and weaknesses found, and offer a list of remediation steps your organization should take to rectify them.
+The audit results should then be written into a final audit report.
+The report will typically document all shortcomings and weaknesses found and offer a list of remediation steps your organization should take to rectify them.

-Which brings us to perhaps the most important point about cybersecurity audits of all.
+This brings us to perhaps the most important point about cybersecurity audits.

 Let’s bring all this back to Twitter and so many other companies.
-The shortcoming that can happen with cybersecurity audits occurs at the end: companies simply fail to take the findings of a security audit and use them as the basis for improving security.
+The shortcoming that can happen with cybersecurity audits occurs at the end: companies simply fail to use the findings of a security audit to improve security.

 Instead, those findings should be the foundation for remediation plans.
 They should be translated into specific tasks — drafting a new policy, implementing a new technical control, conducting tests more often — which are then assigned to specific employees in your enterprise, who are responsible for getting the work done.

-The CISO or compliance manager should also track the organization’s progress on those tasks, complete with alerts when something isn’t done by a certain deadline — and, when necessary, escalation to more senior executives so they lean on tardy employees to get the tasks finished.
+The CISO or compliance manager should also track the organization’s progress on those tasks, complete with alerts when something isn’t done by a certain deadline — and, when necessary, escalate to more senior executives so they can lean on tardy employees to finish the tasks.

 In other words, audits, compliance, and cybersecurity risk management are all inextricably connected.
-An effective audit will help you with compliance and risk management; but an audit can’t truly be effective unless you have a compliance and risk management program that assures the audit findings are addressed in a timely manner.
+An effective audit will help you with compliance and risk management, but an audit can’t truly be effective unless you have a compliance and risk management program ensures that audit findings are addressed promptly.
 That includes a CISO or compliance officer empowered by the board and senior management to drive a strong security program, and technology that embraces automation, dashboards, and other IT capabilities mentioned above.

-Only when all that is in place can your organization take full advantage of security audits for better risk management and a more agile response to today’s difficult, complex security environment.
+Only when all that is in place can your organization take full advantage of security audits for better risk management and a more agile response to today’s challenging, complex security environment.

-Otherwise you’re just going through the motions of auditing for its own sake — and that’s not enough to protect anyone anymore.
+Otherwise, you’re just going through the motions of auditing for its own sake — and that’s not enough to protect anyone anymore.
+An organization must integrate cybersecurity audits within a robust compliance and risk management framework to truly benefit from cybersecurity audits.
+Empowering a dedicated CISO or compliance officer and leveraging advanced technologies like automation and dashboards are essential.

 Monthly Newsletter